jmscslgroup/strym/README.md

 See `strym_impl.py` for one such usage example in the [example folder](https://github.com/jmscslgroup/strym/blob/master/examples), however, I am provided details of an example below:

 Create a new file.
 I will use the gedit to create a new file.
 You will be required to pass a path of the CAN Database DBC file to `strym` while instantiating its object.
-Once you have a `strym` object, you can call its `isoviz()` function. `isoviz()` function takes two arguments: i) the message type that you want to visualize, e.g. SPEED ii) attribute number to plot specific signal of the desired message type. `isoviz()` function will simultaneously capture CAN messages in a CSV file and also plot the desired message's signal.
+Once you have a `strym` object, you can call its `isoviz()` function. `isoviz()` function takes two arguments: i) the message type that you want to visualize, e.g. SPEED ii) attribute number to plot specific signal of the desired message type. `isoviz()` function will simultaneously capture CAN message in a CSV file and also plot the desired message's signal.
 To terminate, press CTRL-C. Upon pressing CTRL-C, a SIGINT signal handler will be called that will terminate the logging of CAN messages and also save a matplotlib figure of the desired message's signal in pdf and pickle format.

 ```
 gedit viz_example.py